altar-gg/docs/legal/terms-of-service.md

 as we answer tickets based on their last reply.
 Spamming our ticket system may result in your ban from our support system and thus you will not be able to get support.
 We reserve the right to not provide support due to but not limited to abusive comments such as swearing, if this is a continued problem your services may be terminated without refund.
-We provide a livechat service that is for pre-sales only, If you have any technical queries or billing issues please create a ticket.
+We provide a live support service that is for pre-sales only, If you have any technical queries or billing issues please create a ticket.
 All of our services are unmanaged unless elsewhere specified, due to this we are unable to provided extended support for configuration issues.

 ### Legal Notice
-(a) AltarHost is not in any way Affiliated with Mojang.
+1. AltarHost is not in any way Affiliated with Mojang.
 AB.
 Nor should we be considered a business endorsed by Mojang.
 AB.
-(b) Do not contact Mojang AB.
+2. Do not contact Mojang AB.
 In the event for failed payments and issues.
-(c) Support and or requests should be made to AltarHost (d) AltarHost is not affiliated with;
+3. Support and or requests should be made to AltarHost
-Minecraft ®/TM & © 2009-2020 Mojang AB